enze-chen/mi-book-2021/week_3/14/final_presentations.md

 The following presenters are ordered alphabetically by first name.
 The actual order of presentations will be determined during today's morning scrum. 😉

+_And for everyone else_: Check out the cool projects these students have made! 😎

 ## Alexa [Your emoji]